+10.11.6.
+SOCIAL IMPACT - TARGET DATA INDICATORS
-(a) Short Term Goal by 2025 ; - (i) Increase the amount of number of volunteerism hours invested by 10% (baseline date from FY 2019); (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 10% (baseline date from FY 2019);

-(b) Medium Term Goal by 2035; - (i) Increase the amount of number of volunteerism hours invested by 35% (baseline date from FY 2025); (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 35% (baseline date from FY 2025);

-(c) Long Term Goal by 2050; -(i) Increase the amount of number of volunteerism hours invested by 50% (baseline date from FY 2035); (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 50% (baseline date from FY 2035);
+SOCIAL & PEOPLE TARGET DATA SECTION SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE SOCIAL IMPACT (a) Short Term Goal by 2025; - (i) Increase the amount of number of volunteerism hours invested by 10% (baseline date from FY 2019); hour (a) Short Term Goal by 2025; - (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or for the community.
+SGD (a) Short Term Goal by 2025; - (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations; and/or the community via social projects by 10% (baseline date from FY 2019); person (b) Medium Term Goal by 2035; - (i) Increase the amount of number of volunteerism hours invested by 35% (baseline date from FY 2019); (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or the community (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations; and/or the community via social projects by 35% (baseline date from FY 2019); (c) Long Term Goal by 2050; -(i) Increase the amount of number of volunteerism hours invested by 50% (baseline date from FY 2019); (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations and/or the community; (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations; and/or the community via social projects by 50% (baseline date from FY 2019);

-3.8 = Achieve universal health coverage, including access to quality essential healthcare services and access to safe, effective, quality and affordable essential medicines and vaccines for all.
+including access to quality essential healthcare services and access to safe, effective, quality and affordable essential medicines and vaccines for all.